Nadahar/Project-Y/ReadMe.txt

        big troubles with some versions of JRE's on different OS's.

  Extract all files from the received archive to a separate directory.
+ Note:  dependent on the used JDK/JRE, ensure that the directory does not start with a '!'-sign or similars,
+        otherwise you'll get an error like 'main class not found'

+   /**
-   sample of a compilation (may differ on your system) :
+    * sample of a compilation (may differ on your system) :
+    */

-   (A) open "build.bat" with an editor an check/correct the entry/path of JAVA_HOME
+   (A) open "build.bat" with an editor and check/correct the entry/path of JAVA_HOME
        of your installed JDK

    (B) execute the "build.bat" on its place.